Welcome to Teaching with Zoom!

 - Export the file to where you want to store it on your computer

-Also, in your Settings, opt to ‘Save the Chat Box’ which will allow you to save the student Chat Box comments, questions and conversations to your computer. (defaults to the Zoom folder in Documents)
+Also, in your Settings, opt to ‘Save the Chat Box’ which will allow you to save the student Chat Box comments, questions, and conversations to your computer. (defaults to the Zoom folder in Documents)

 How do I update students who could not attend?

 Technological or personal issues may cause students to miss synchronous online class meetings but there are several ways to give students access to content from lectures or discussions.
+Discuss your decisions on these options with your students in the beginning of the semester so they understand the options.

 - Share recordings with the class via email, or post the link to your Blackboard or Blogs@Baruch site.
 If you recorded your session to your own computer, you can store them in a Dropbox folder and get shareable links that can then be distributed to students.
 (CUNY gives all faculty members free access to a large amount of storage in Dropbox.
 To set it up, visit dropbox.cuny.edu and enter your CUNYfirst username and password.)